Nathan Roberts, MD, PhD

 Suggestions on how to excel during these elective rotations

 The research elective is unique compared to other rotations because most of your time is spent alone working on your research project with a mentor.
-It is important not to fall into the trap of using this time as a second vacation.
 You should have a clear plan of what you would like to accomplish during your elective and an agenda for each day.
 Make sure that the faculty member that you will be working with has the time to work with you during your elective and that they understand the goals of your elective as well.
 This is the time during residency when you can dedicate all of your energy to your research project.
-However, don’t expect to finish your project during this limited time period.
+It may not be feasible to finish your project during this limited time period.
 Rather, you should use this time on aspects of your project that might require more of your attention.
 You could also use this time on reporting your research, including writing an article, preparing a poster for an upcoming conference, or completing a manuscript.